pierrechls/bec3-lib/README.md

 2) Move it to your third-party directory

-3) In your third-party's CMakeLists.txt, add the line :
+3) In your third-party's CMakeLists.txt, add Bec3-lib subdirectory's

     add_subdirectory(Bec3-lib)